PhilippeW83440/CarND-MPC-Project/README.md

 ### MPC Solver

+To summarize: we are solving a non-linear minimization problem.
+Minimizing a defined cost function given a set of constraints (provided by the state equations and actuators constraints).

+The input of our solver/minimizer is the current state vector:

 <p align="center">
      <img src="./MPC_images/solver_in.png" alt="solver_in" width="50%" height="50%">
      <br>solver_in.png
 </p>

+The output of our solver/minimizer is a set of actuator commands to apply:

 <p align="center">
      <img src="./MPC_images/solver_out.png" alt="solver_out" width="50%" height="50%">
      <br>solver_out.png
 </p>

+This should result in a trajectory that is close to our planned trajectory while also ensuring smoth and safe driving:

 <p align="center">
      <img src="./MPC_images/solver_actuate.png" alt="solver_actuate" width="40%" height="40%">